Indian River County brush fire threatens several homes

-Crews are battling a 10-acre brush fire in Indian River County on Wednesday that's threatening at least six structures, including several homes, authorities say.
+Crews battled a 52-acre brush fire in Indian River County on Wednesday that threatened at least seven structures, including several homes, authorities say.

-According to the Florida Forest Service, the fire is burning near the 14000 block of 89th Street in Fellsmere.
+According to the Florida Forest Service, the broke out near the 14000 block of 89th Street in Fellsmere.

+"We're on the road, right beside us, fire," said Dwayne Sprenger, a Fellsmere resident.
+"Trees are going up, we had to kind of move because of heat."

-At least four homes and three other buildings, either garages or sheds, are threatened.
+At least four homes and three other buildings, either garages or sheds, were threatened at one time, but none were damaged.

+"When I came in from the other way coming to the house, it was ugly," said Sprenger.

-The Florida Forest Service has three dozers and one engine on scene.
+The Florida Forest Service had three dozers and one engine at the scene.

+"This time of year, you have to look out for the winds," said Forest Area Supervisor David Gubrich with Florida Forest Service.
+"Also, we haven't had a decent rain in such a long period."

 A Florida Department of Transportation traffic camera showed a tower of smoke shooting into the sky from a wooded area on Wednesday afternoon.